troglobit/talks/upstreaming/upstreaming.md

     - Other integration changes required for our end-product
   - Disabling of package syslog messages
   - Changes to package identity:
-    - hide exact package/version from port scanners and log skimmers
+    - Hide exact package/version from port scanners and log skimmers
-    - logs which can be sent as clear text over the wire
+    - Logs which can be sent as clear text over the wire
   - Other Company specific patches
     - Performance optimizations, e.g., moving tasks from
       a power-save work queue to a high-priority one